Inns of New England

 This morning we travel along the Cape Cod National Seashore, renowned for the miles of stunning beaches and the marshes, ponds and uplands that support diverse species.
 We stop in the quaint town of Chatham, a 300-year-old town with numerous family-owned shops and restaurants, and the Chatham Lighthouse, a monument to the town’s maritime heritage.
 The shore is a favourite destination for visitors, with miles of white sand to enjoy.
 We continue to Provincetown, where the Pilgrims made their first landing in the New World on 11 November 1620, aboard the Mayflower.
 We also stop at the very tip of Cape Cod to find your own lunch and explore its many shops and art galleries - this town is a haven for creative souls.
 We return to Sandwich for the evening.

 After weeks exploring Cape Cod, the Pilgrims sailed to Plymouth and survived the harsh winter with the help of a Native American.
 This morning we make this journey by land, for free time in Plymouth where statues and memorials remember the Forefathers, and period houses and museums offer an insight into the old days.
 Alternatively, take an optional excursion to Plimoth Plantation, which offers an insight into American history and Native American culture.
 This museum brings the early 17th century back to life in a recreated English farming and maritime village.
-This afternoon, we take a ferry to Martha’s Vineyard where, on arrival, we will be transferred to our elegant hotel, Kelley House (3T), located in the heart of Edgartown.
+This afternoon, we take a ferry to Martha’s Vineyard where, on arrival, we will be transferred to our elegant hotel, Kelley House (3-star), located in the heart of Edgartown or Summercamp Hotel (3-star), in Oak Bluffs.

 This morning, we meet our guide for a tour of Martha’s Vineyard, an island of abundant natural beauty, farms and fisheries; and home to many famous writers, artists and entertainers.
 We learn about scenic places, with tribal names like Aquinnah, Menemsha and the island of Chappaquiddick.
-We return to spend the afternoon at leisure in the quaint town of Edgartown, a one-time whaling port and film location for Jaws.
-Take a stroll to the town beach and 1930s lighthouse or spend time at the Greek Revival-style Old Whaling Church or Martha's Vineyard Museum, which tells stories of inhabitants of the island over thousands of years.
+We return to spend the afternoon at leisure.
+Perhaps explore quaint Edgartown, a one-time whaling port and film location for Jaws.
+Visit the town beach and 1930s lighthouse or spend time at the Greek Revival-style Old Whaling Church or Martha's Vineyard Museum, which tells stories of inhabitants of the island over thousands of years.

 This morning we visit Hancock Shaker Village, an evocative museum which illustrates the lives of the religious sect that founded the village in 1783, considered one of the most successful utopian societies.
 Twenty of the original buildings spared from ornamentation to concentrate on purity and functionality, have been restored and are open to view on a self-guided tour.
 Later, we continue to the Norman Rockwell Museum, an excellent little museum which has the largest collection of Rockwell's original art, as well as the illustrator’s studio, which was moved here from his Stockbridge home.
 His artwork, which also hangs in The White House, illustrates progressive ideals, optimism and values, and covers topics including civil rights, America’s war on poverty, and space exploration.
 The rest of the day is at leisure to enjoy the town of Stockbridge.